systemd/mkosi/mkosi/resources/man/mkosi.1.md

     This pro-active approach leads to a better understanding on how `mkosi` works for future usage.

 `--debug-shell`
-:   When executing a command in the image fails, mkosi will start an interactive shell inside of the
+:   When executing a command that fails to build an image, mkosi will start an interactive shell inside of the
     interrupted or failed image build.
 This feature helps to acquire additional insights for troubleshooting.

 `--debug-workspace`